clo4/datapacks/afk/README.md

 #### `afk.left_game`

-Value will be at least 1 if the player has re-joined the game after leaving while AFK, or 0 if the player has not left while AFK.
+**Added in version 1.2**

+When a function has been invoked by either `#afk:away` or `#afk:back`, the player will have a value of 0 if they have not left while AFK or greater than 0 if they have.
+If AFK, the player is guaranteed to have a value for this objective.

+If the player being checked is **not** tagged as AFK, they may have any value for this objective.
+Their value should not be used for anything if the player is not tagged as `afk`.

 This allows you to check for uninterrupted AFK sessions and change the execution based on that.
 As an example, afk-message does not send a message to announce a player returning if the player has just joined the game.

 The player will have a value of the number of times they have left since becoming AFK.
-The player is guaranteed to have a value for this objective.
 To execute if the player has left, always match on `1..` to avoid possible edge-cases where the player joins and immediately leaves.

 Example: A function registered to `#afk:back`